gioperalto/mdps/README.md

-# Unsupervised Learning Assignment - Giovanni Peralto
+# Markov Decision Processes Assignment - Giovanni Peralto
 Code was written in Python 3.x.
 Python/pip is needed to run the program.

 ### Instructions: